capmeth/acid/docsite/docs/reference/index.md

 - An exhaustive list of all configuration options can be found in *Config File Options*.

-- See the *Markdown Options* page for configuration options supported in front-matter or in fenced block info-strings.
+- See *Markdown Options* for configuration options supported in front-matter and fenced block info-strings.

+- For the source comment tags that ACID understands out-of-the-box, head to *JsDoc Tags*.

 - Go to the *Javascript API* page if you're looking to do docsite builds programmatically.

-- For the source comment tags that ACID understands out-of-the-box, head to *JsDoc Tags*.
+- The *Component API* document covers the interfaces available when authoring replacement components.